Guardrails for LLM Comment-Ops on Reddit (Playbook)

 Tier 1 (Auto-Approve) Prompt

-Track these KPIs to ensure your program stays safe and effective:
+Track these KPIs to keep your program safe and effective (targets below are our starting defaults, not benchmarks):

 Safety Metrics (Primary)